openstack/kolla-ansible/doc/source/reference/cinder-guide.rst

   .. end

-Cinder back end with external iSCSI storage
+Cinder backend with external iSCSI storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to use external storage system (like one from EMC or NetApp)
+In order to use external storage system (like the ones from EMC or NetApp)
 the following parameter must be specified in ``globals.yml``:

 .. code-block:: yaml